ChainBuddy: An AI Agent System for Generating LLM Pipelines: ChainBuddy System Design

 \subsubsection{Workflow generation}

 Inspired by concepts from \textit{Plan-and-Solve Prompting: Improving Zero-Shot Chain-of-Thought Reasoning by Large Language Models}~\cite{Wang2023PlanandSolvePI} and projects like Baby-AGI \cite{babyagi}, we designed ChainBuddy's agentic system to generate long-term plans based on user requirements (Figure~\ref{fig:architecture}).
 This approach involves breaking down each task into specific, manageable actions that can be executed by individual agents which return structured data to upstream agents (i.e., JSON).
 This design allows each agent to focus on a single task, improving efficiency and accuracy.
 Key architectural features include: \begin{itemize} \item {\bf{Requirement Gathering Chat Assistant}}: A chat-focused agent interacts with the user to disambiguate user intent and gain context for their problem, before proceeding to the generation step. \item {\bf{Planner Agent}}: Takes the specification from the front-end of the user goal, and develops a comprehensive plan for implementation.
-The Planner is passed contextual information on all nodes in ChainForge that it has access to, their names and descriptions, and how they are allowed to connect. \item{\bf{Task-Specific Agents}}: Each task in the plan is assigned to a specific agent, allowing for focused execution.
-Here, a ``task'' largely maps to different nodes in the ChainForge interface that need to be generated.\footnote{For our usability study, we limited the nodes to: TextFields Node, Prompt Node, LLM Scorer Node, and Python Code Evaluator Node.} This specialization can allow utilizing smaller, less powerful models for execution tasks while reserving larger, more capable models for planning. \item{\bf{Connection Agents}}: These agents take the task-specific output (as JSON data representing ChainForge nodes to add), create edge specifications to connect them and fill in starter x-y positions for nodes. \item{\bf{Post-hoc Reviewer Agent}}: A final Reviewer agent assesses the generated flow against the initial user criteria given to the Planner agent.
-The Reviewer can trigger the Planner to re-plan before presenting the flow to the user, if the generated flow falls below expectations.
-(Note that for our usability study, we disabled the Reviewer because it significantly increases generation time.) \end{itemize}
+The Planner is passed contextual information on all nodes in ChainForge that it has access to, their names and descriptions, and how they are allowed to connect.
+For full details, please see Appendix~\ref{walkthrough}. \item{\bf{Task-Specific Agents}}: Each task in the plan is assigned to a specific agent, allowing for focused execution.
+Here, a ``task'' largely maps to different nodes in the ChainForge interface that need to be generated.\footnote{For our usability study, we limited the nodes to: TextFields Node, Prompt Node, LLM Scorer Node, and Python Code Evaluator Node.} This specialization can allow utilizing smaller, less powerful models for execution tasks while reserving larger, more capable models for planning. \item{\bf{Connection Agents}}: These agents take the task-specific output (as JSON data representing ChainForge nodes to add), create edge specifications to connect them and fill in starter x-y positions for nodes. \end{itemize}